Corporate Disclosure Policy

 4. Framework for Disclosure of Material Information

-The internal framework for disclosing material information (as described above) is as follows:
+The framework for the disclosure of information in accordance with applicable laws is as follows:

 -

-- Disclosure based on the TSE and listed security regulations (corporate governance report)
+- Disclosures based on the listed security regulations set by the TSE.

-- Disclosure based on regulations at overseas stock exchanges, etc. (annual reports, etc.)
+- Disclosures based on regulations at overseas stock exchanges, etc.

 -